17 Signs Your Bug Bite Is Something Serious

 You're sweating profusely.

 If you come back from an exotic vacation to a country like Brazil or China and begin to experience profuse sweating coupled with other symptoms like a high fever and diarrhea, you might be dealing with malaria.
 Because vaccinations to prevent malaria are required before traveling, it's unlikely that you'll ever come down with this mosquito-transmitted illness, but it's best to beware of the warning signs nonetheless.
-And it's not just mosquitos that you have to worry about while abroad: You also need to steer clear of these 20 Foods Doctors Always Avoid While Traveling.

 You're experiencing nosebleeds.

 Yet another reason to protect yourself from mosquitos in the summertime is Dengue fever.
 Uncommon but possible to contract in the United States, this illness can cause everything from pain behind the eyes to severe headaches—and, as it progresses, it can result in bleeding from the nose and gums, circulatory system failure, and liver enlargement.
-In order to prevent these unpleasant symptoms, make sure to use these 15 Genius Ways to Outsmart Mosquitoes This Summer.

 You're getting frequent headaches.